ultraio/docs-blockchain/docs/tutorials/uniq-factories/factory-management/uniq-first-hand-purchase-example-project.md

 ---
-title: 'Uniq Swap Example Project'
+title: 'Uniq First-Hand Purchase Example Project'

 order: 4
 ---

-# Uniq Swap Example Project
+# Uniq First-Hand Purchase Example Project

-This page covers an example project that lets users swap their Uniqs using first hand purchase functionality.
+This page covers an example project that lets users buy, swap or exchange their Uniqs using first hand purchase functionality.
 For installation instructions refer to the repository itself.

 Code is available here: https://github.com/ultraio/example-first-hand-purchase